WeightliftingNZ/lifter-api/docs/how.md

 Generally, competitions lift with female first following by males.

+The subject of gender can be particularly sensitive.
+So a choice was made to detach gender from athletes, and instead

 ### Data Protection

 The only data available is the athlete's name, birth year (to determine age grading) and their competitions lifts.